- Government Digital Service

 The supplier must keep an accurate record of the time they spend working for you.
 If you ask them to provide records of the time they’ve spent on your service or project, they have to give them to you.

-If things go wrong, eg if a supplier hasn’t been paid on time or has been paid the wrong amount, both parties need to work together to resolve the dispute.
+If things go wrong, for example if a supplier hasn’t been paid on time or has been paid the wrong amount, both parties need to work together to resolve the dispute.

 Read more about how to handle disputes under ‘managing disputes’ in the Digital Outcomes and Specialists contract.